conan-io/docs/reference/conanfile/tools/gnu/autotools.rst

-This will change the value of the ``LC_ID_DYLIB`` of shared libraries (``.dylib``) and the ``LC_LOAD_DYLIB`` sections for libraries and executables that depend on other libraries withint he package.
+This will change the value of the ``LC_ID_DYLIB`` of shared libraries (``.dylib``) and the ``LC_LOAD_DYLIB`` sections for libraries and executables that depend on other libraries within the package.
 For example:

 .. code-block:: text